 However, things change quickly on the Internet and Office 365 is definitely worth considering, especially if you ware already comfortable with Microsoft applications.

-Microsoft's introductory page on it's Office for Education offering.
+Microsoft's introductory page on their free Office for Education offering.
+Requires a school email address to get started.

-Scroll down past the Get Started form to learn about their product.
+Scroll down past the Get Started form to learn more about Office 365.

 Office 365 Education, their Internet based solution, is free for your entire school.
 For a small fee per student, you can add installed copies of Office on PC and mobile platforms, analytics tools and additional features.